 Born 1988 in Santa Monica/USA.

-Her writing has been published in a variety of journals, news media, and print publications.
-Her book Nomadic Encounters in Geography, Art and the Elements will be published by Routledge in 2020.
-She is currently a lecturer in GeoHumanities in the Department of Geography at Royal Holloway, University of London/UK, where she convenes the Landscape Surgery seminar series and co-directs the GeoHumanities Creative Commissions program.
+Her writing has been published in a variety of journals, new media, and print publications.
+Her book Sensing Art in the Atmosphere: Elemental Lures and Aerosolar Practices will be published by Routledge in 2020.
+She is currently lecturer in GeoHumanities in the department of Geography at Royal Holloway, University of London/Great Britain, where she convenes the Landscape Surgery seminar series, and co-directs the GeoHumanities Creative Commissions program.